CNEWA

 Though maudlin and theatrical for modern tastes, “The Call of the East” was very effective.
 Americans craved European news in the wake of the Great War and they responded generously.

-The “Children’s Crusader,” as Barry-Doyle was now called, raised more than $4,000 from his first audience, the prestigious Converts’ League in New York.
+The “Children’s Crusader,” as Msgr.
+Barry-Doyle was now called, raised more than $4,000 from his first audience, the prestigious Converts’ League in New York.
 In Indianapolis, the Knights of Columbus pledged more than $5,000.

+Msgr.
 Barry-Doyle’s speaking circuit was not without its problems, though.
 The large crowds and sizeable sums amassed by the priest (more than $41,000 alone in 1923) raised many a bishop’s eyebrow.

-Trouble also brewed for Barry-Doyle in Rome.
+Trouble also brewed for Msgr.
+Barry-Doyle in Rome.
 Reports circulated condemning the former army chaplain for his alleged extravagant lifestyle.
+Msgr.
 Barry-Doyle’s dashing uniform, the costume of a British colonel, was adorned with British, French and Russian medals and sashes, hardly the garb for a simple priest.
 Father Paul quickly came to his friend’s aid, stating:

-…that this criticism is unjust.
+This criticism is unjust.
 While conducting his Campaign in New York, the Monsignor every day went for his lunch in the cafeteria, which certainly is the cheapest decent place he could have found…his Monsignorial attire is getting shabby and worn with much use, and yet he hesitates to buy a new outfit because of the orphans he is trying to feed.

-Although Barry-Doyle had his enemies, he had his supporters as well, including many prominent members of the Catholic laity.
-In September 1924, Barry-Doyle and five laymen, Alexander M. Haig, Michael F. Doyle, Joseph F. Moore, Thomas Kilby Smith and F. Eugene D. Thayer, legally incorporated Barry-Doyle’s campaign for the Near East as “The Catholic Near East Welfare Association.”
+Although Msgr.
+Barry-Doyle had his enemies, he had his supporters as well, including many prominent members of the Catholic laity.
+In September 1924, Msgr.
+Barry-Doyle and five laymen, Alexander M. Haig, Michael F. Doyle, Joseph F. Moore, Thomas Kilby Smith and F. Eugene D. Thayer, legally incorporated Msgr.
+Barry-Doyle’s campaign for the Near East as “The Catholic Near East Welfare Association.”

 The original charter, signed in Philadelphia, states as its purpose:

-…to solicit and procure the voluntary contribution of funds for the relief of suffering people, particularly children, regardless of religious belief, in Greece, Turkey, Armenia and other countries known as the Near East; to use and apply such funds for the care of neglected and orphaned children and to otherwise alleviate distress among people of these countries.
+To solicit and procure the voluntary contribution of funds for the relief of suffering people, particularly children, regardless of religious belief, in Greece, Turkey, Armenia and other countries known as the Near East; to use and apply such funds for the care of neglected and orphaned children and to otherwise alleviate distress among people of these countries.

 Meanwhile in Europe, the numbers of Russian refugees settling in Berlin, Paris and Vienna soared.
 There, they established churches, political clubs and benevolent societies in the hopes of restoring some semblance of old Russia.
 However, most were too poor to try to imitate the past.
 That world was finished.